chbtt/adventofcode-2020/day12/README.md

 Figure out where the navigation instructions actually lead. _What is the Manhattan distance between that location and the ship's starting position?_

 Your puzzle answer was `28591`.

-Both parts of this puzzle are complete!
-They provide two gold stars: \*\*

-At this point, you should [return to your Advent calendar](https://adventofcode.com/2020) and try another puzzle.

-If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2020/day/12/input).

-You can also this puzzle.